Written by Katherine Barrington, Certified Fitness Nutrition Coach

 What Are the Different Types of Hair Loss?

-Hair loss affects both men and women, but often in different ways.
+Hair loss affects women and men, but often in different ways.
 What many people don’t realize is that there are a number of different types of hair loss, each with their own array of symptoms.
 Here is an overview of some of the most common types of hair loss:

 - Androgenic alopecia – Also known as male pattern or female pattern baldness, androgenic alopecia is the most common type of hair loss, affecting 50 million men and 30 million women.
 This type of hair loss is generally hereditary.

 - Telogen effluvium – This type of hair loss occurs when a large number of hair follicles enter the resting phase of hair growth and fall out but new growth doesn’t begin.
 This type of hair loss usually causes hair thinning but doesn’t usually result in complete baldness.

 - Alopecia areata – An autoimmune disease, alopecia areata causes the hair to fall out without being replaced and it usually happens in patches.

 - Anagen effluvium – This type of hair loss is very rapid and usually results from medical treatments like chemotherapy.
 After the therapy ends, hair usually grows back.